zaknafien99/CV/README.md

 ## Description

 This repository contains the source code for a CV (Curriculum Vitae) website.
 The purpose of this project is to practice and improve HTML, CSS, and JavaScript skills by creating a personal CV website.
+It also contains a simple cookie clicker game where you click a picture of a cookie and it counts the clicks, try and beat your record.

 ## Features